Himified/himified/README.md

 - 😄 I'm currently a 3rd year CSE Student at NIT Surat
 - 🌱 I’m currently into Web Development
-- 👯 I’m looking to collaborate on any real life project
+- 👯 Can collaborate on any real life project
 - 📫 I'm open to Suggestions, so feel free to ping me incase🤗
   -  🖋️[Linkedin](https://www.linkedin.com/in/himani-verma-94730a1a5/)
   -  ✉️[E-Mail](emuverma1@gmail.com)